-Since WordPress powers 25% off all websites, security vulnerabilities are inevitable because not all users are careful, thorough, or security conscious with their websites.
-If a hacker can find a way into one of the 700 million WordPress websites on the web, they can scan for other websites that are also running insecure setups of old or insecure versions of WordPress and hack those too.
+According to the latest usage of content management systems data from W3Techs, WordPress powers 34% off all websites.
+So WordPress security vulnerabilities are inevitable because not all users are careful, thorough, or security conscious with their websites.
+If a hacker can find a way into one of the hundreds of millions of WordPress websites on the web, they can scan for other websites that are also running insecure setups of old or insecure versions of WordPress and hack those too.

 WordPress runs on open source code and has a team specifically devoted to finding, identifying and fixing WordPress security issues that arise in the core code.
 As security vulnerabilities are disclosed, fixes are immediately pushed out to patch any new security issues discovered in WordPress.
 That’s why keeping WordPress updated to the latest version is incredibly important to the overall security of your website.

 It’s important to note that WordPress security vulnerabilities extend beyond WordPress core into the themes or plugins you install on your site.
-According to a recent report by wpscan.org, of the 3,972 known WordPress security vulnerabilities:
+According to a recent report by wpvulndb.com, of the 2,837 known WordPress security vulnerabilities in their database:

 - 11% are from WordPress themes

 5 Common WordPress Security Issues

 The most common WordPress security issues occur before or just after your site has been compromised.
 The goal of a hack is to gain unauthorized access to your WordPress site on an administrator-level, either from the frontend (your WordPress dashboard) or on the server-side (by inserting scripts or malicious files).

 Here are the 5 most common WordPress security issues you should know about: